CCAC-CIT/learn-cli/README.md

 It's worth mentioning: you can also write code in ```nano```.
 It does syntax highlighting, just like GUI-based text editors like Sublime and Atom.

-## <span id="teachers">Information for teachers</span>:
+## <span id="teachers">Information for instructors and license info</span>:
 This is meant to be a gentle introduction to the Linux-style command line, with a focus on file manipulation and understanding relative vs. absolute paths.

 It was built with intro to programming students in mind.

-There are [slides](https://docs.google.com/presentation/d/14oisMTEG-O-_DnHSfBRCLsuRq041VnJt9qFOAiVhdpI/edit?usp=sharing) and also [a set of practice exercises](the_exercise.md) included, and it is designed to work remotely, with learners on a variety of different systems.
+There are [slides](https://docs.google.com/presentation/d/14oisMTEG-O-_DnHSfBRCLsuRq041VnJt9qFOAiVhdpI/edit?usp=sharing) and also a set of practice exercises (all in README.md) included, and it is designed to work remotely, with learners on a variety of different systems.
 The whole thing&mdash;slides plus practice exercises&mdash;takes on the order of 2.5-3 hours to get through with people who have not used a command line interface before.

-This is all my own (Coral Sheldon-Hess's) work, with the exception of several ideas and some slides I borrowed from a workshop put on by Eric Phetteplace and me back in 2016.
+This is all my own (Coral Sheldon-Hess's) work, with the exception of several ideas and some slides I borrowed from a [workshop](https://github.com/csheldonhess/c4l16-cli-workshop) that Eric Phetteplace and I ran back in 2016.

-It is all CC-BY-SA licensed, and I would ask that you please let me know if you're using it&mdash;because it makes me happy to know when I've created a tutorial someone else finds useful!
+It is all [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licensed, and I would ask that you please let me know if you're using it&mdash;because it makes me happy to know when I've created a tutorial someone else finds useful!

-## TODO:
+## TODO (pull requests welcome ;)):

 * find
 * grep